 We want to reiterate that our goal was not to show that the specific algorithms discussed in this paper can fail, but to give illustrative examples for what can go wrong and why.
 We could have used other algorithms and implementations as the starting point of our work.
-After all, it is well-known that most geometric implementations fail for some inputs.
+After all, it is well-known that most geometric algorithms fail for some inputs, if implemented with floating-point arithmetic naïvely.
 We have chosen the specific algorithms because they are frequently taught and because they are so simple that one can actually discuss in full detail what goes wrong.
+In particular, in the incremental convex hull algorithm, we kept the search for a first visible edge as simple as possible.
+After all, it is less important how an initial visible edge is found.
+It is only important which of the inspected edges are declared visible by float\orient.
+Thus, with randomized incremental algorithms, that use more sophisticated strategies to search for an initial visible edge, we would get the same kind of failures.
+Moreover, this is not a study on the numerical stability of planar convex hull algorithms.
 We see our contribution in presenting educational examples for the bigger problem of why and how geometric algorithms can fail, studied on a level where all aspects of the problem can still be discussed and understood in class.
 We hope that the examples will raise awareness for the problem and willingness to study the various approaches to reliable geometric computation.